 - Requests for data will only be considered when they are set out in writing, clearly identifying the authority and/or reason for requesting the data, and addressing how the data will be used, secured, maintained, and how disclosure will "promote the efficient administration of the [federal] probation system and the enforcement of the probation laws in all United States courts."
 18 U.S.C.
 3672

 - Requests should indicate whether the data will be used in connection with a federally funded research grant and whether the research proposal has been approved by an independent institutional review board.

 - Requests should identify the names, titles, and contact information of the principal investigator and any assistants or contractors who may have access to the data being requested.

-- The assistant director of the Office of Probation and Pretrial Services has the authority to waive the requirements in unusual situations which the requester could not reasonably have anticipated and that demonstrate a good faith attempt to comply with the requirements of this section.
+- The chief of the Office of Probation and Pretrial Services has the authority to waive the requirements in unusual situations which the requester could not reasonably have anticipated and that demonstrate a good faith attempt to comply with the requirements of this section.

 Researchers and agencies may direct requests for data to:

 Probation Data Request